CardCastle/krawlah/README.md

 ## Our Story

-Our mate Mitch is a Chief Executive Mate and wanted a web crawler to generate a list of keywords from potential customer websites.
+Our mate Mitch is a Chief Executive Mate.
+He wanted a web crawler to generate a list of keywords from potential customer websites.
 So we gave it a burl.
 Meet Krawlah.

 ## Installation